Turing-04/road_classifier_satellite/README.md

 conda install -c pytorch torchvision cudatoolkit=10.1 pytorch

-weights checkpoints are stored in the files folder results are stored in the results/test folder validation data is stored in the training/images/default and training/groundtruth/default folders training data is stored in the training/images/expanded and training/groundtruth/expanded folders
+weights checkpoints are stored in the weights folder results are stored in the results/test folder validation data is stored in the training/images/default and training/groundtruth/default folders training data is stored in the training/images/expanded and training/groundtruth/expanded folders